Carter Jensen

-Carter James Jensen (born July 3, 2003) is an American professional baseball catcher for the Kansas City Royals of Major League Baseball (MLB).
+Carter James Jensen (born July 3, 2003) is an American professional baseball catcher and designated hitter for the Kansas City Royals of Major League Baseball (MLB).
 He made his MLB debut in 2025.

 Amateur career

 Jensen attended Park Hill High School in Kansas City, Missouri, where he played baseball.
-As a senior in 2021, he hit .387 with one home run and 25 RBIs.
+As a senior in 2021, he hit .387 with one home run and 25 RBI.
 He committed to play college baseball at Louisiana State University.